pykale/mmai-tutorials/_sources/overview.md

 # Overview

-This book presents tutorials on multimodal AI applications using the `PyKale` library.
+This [Jupyter Book](https://jupyterbook.org) presents tutorials on multimodal AI applications using the `PyKale` library.

 [//]: # (:::{note})